This is no ordinary cruise, so don’t miss the boat!

 What the full price includes:

-Return flights with KLM from Birmingham to Oslo, return flights with SAS from Oslo to Longyearbyen, nine day full board cruise around Spitsbergen in an en-suite twin porthole cabin, two nights’ room only in a hotel at Oslo airport, all transport in Norway, all excursions and lectures during the cruise, free use of rubber boots and snow shoes and the services of your cruise guides.
+Return flights with KLM from Birmingham to Oslo, return flights with SAS from Oslo to Longyearbyen, nine day full board cruise around Spitsbergen in an en-suite twin porthole cabin, two nights’ bed and breakfast in a hotel at Oslo airport, all transport in Norway, all excursions and lectures during the cruise, free use of rubber boots and snow shoes and the services of your cruise guides.

 Single supplement: £3585 or £3505, cruise only.